-Introduction Fathom-Japan signals the next generation of flood data for Japan, applying unique algorithms, alongside leading modelling techniques and research.
-A rich body of high-quality observational data combined with the latest climate data, results in a sophisticated model that can provide confident estimations of present and future risk.
+Introduction Fathom’s Japan Flood Map, Fathom-Japan, signals the next generation of flood data for Japan, applying unique algorithms, alongside leading modelling techniques and research.
+A rich body of high-quality observational data combined with the latest climate data, results in a sophisticated model that can provide confident estimations of present and future risk

 Product key features

 Resolution – 10 meter resolution.